 - Ensure dogs are wearing some form of easily readable identification (ID) – even in the house.
 They should have at least a collar and tag.

-- Let your pet pace around, whine, miaow and hide in a corner if it wants to.
-Do not try to coax it out – it’s just trying to find safety, and should not be disturbed.
+- Let your pet pace around, whine, miaow and hide in a corner if they want to.
+Do not try to coax them out – it’s just trying to find safety, and should not be disturbed.

 - Avoid leaving your pet alone during such potentially upsetting events.
-If you do have to leave the house, don’t get angry with your pet if you find it has been destructive after being left on its own.
-Shouting at a frightened pet will only make it more stressed.
+If you do have to leave the house, don’t get angry with your pet if you find they have been destructive or toileted after being left on its own.
+Shouting at a frightened pet will only make them more stressed.

-- Don’t tie your dog up outside while fireworks are being let off, ie outside a shop while you pop inside, or leave it in the garden or in your car.
+- Don’t tie your dog up outside while fireworks are being let off, ie outside a shop while you pop inside, or leave them in the garden or in your car.

 - Never take your dog to a fireworks display.
-Even if it doesn’t bark or whimper at the noise, it doesn’t mean it is happy.
-Excessive panting and yawning can sometimes indicate that your dog is stressed.
+Even if they doesn’t bark or whimper at the noise, it doesn’t mean they are happy.
+Excessive panting and yawning can indicate that your dog is stressed.